 1. No recipe is truly “instant.”

-I honestly didn’t know this, but the Instant Pot isn’t “instant.”
-Pressure has to build inside before the appliance actually starts cooking, and then the pressure has to come back down too once the set cooking time has ended.
+Pressure has to build inside before the appliance actually starts cooking, and then the pressure has to come back down once the set cooking time has ended.

-This means that when a recipe says to cook for 20 minutes, you have to add time before AND afterwards to allow for this.
-The amount of time depends on how full the the Instant Pot is.
-Depending on the recipe though, it might not be a big deal.
+This means that when a recipe says to cook for 20 minutes, you have to add time before AND after to allow for this.
+The amount of time depends on how full the Instant Pot is.
 (See the “hacks” section below for a way to make the Instant Pot build pressure faster!)

 2. The size of the Instant Pot matters.